Can You Really Get Free Solar Panels in Ohio?

 Some of the best energy efficiency upgrades to make before going solar include:

-Sell Power to the Grid with Net Metering
+Sell Power to Your Utility Company with Net Metering

 Net metering won’t reduce the upfront cost of your solar installation, but it can help you save more money with solar panels.
 Net metering is a billing agreement between you and your utility company that allows you to “sell” the excess power your solar panels produce to the grid.
 In return, you’ll receive a credit to your account that you can use to offset the cost of electricity you buy from the grid when your solar panels are not producing power—at night, for example.

 Net metering is, unfortunately, not available everywhere.
-In Ohio, investor-owned utility companies are required to offer net metering.
-Municipal electric utilities and rural electric cooperatives are allowed to create their own net-metering rules and may or may not offer a net metering program.
+In Ohio, investor-owned utility companies are required to offer net metering, but municipal electric utilities and rural electric cooperatives are allowed to create their own net-metering rules and may or may not offer a net metering program.

 Previous